• Skip to primary navigation

 • Return your empty skillet to heat and add remaining 6 tablespoons of butter.
 Once foaming stops, add the rest of your celery and onions and cook until tender, about 5 minutes.
 Add salt, pepper, thyme, sage and garlic and remove from heat after 30 seconds.

 • Add everything to your big bowl with cornbread inside.
+Once added, carefully stir until blended.

 • Your goal is to not break up the pieces of cornbread any more than already done.
 Cover and refrigerate for at least an hour if not ideally 3 hours to meld flavors together.

 • Preheat your oven to 400 degrees and prepare two 9 x 9 inch cake pans or the equivalent with butter.
 Maybe a 10 x 15 inch pan.
 Place stuffing inside dish or pans as well as all of the liquid inside the bowl.
 Every last drop.
-Press stiffing down with spatula to make it fit inside your baking pan or dish.
+Press stuffing down with spatula to make it fit inside your baking pan or dish.

 • Bake until beautiful golden brown, somewhere between 35 and 40 minutes.